Finding the best OBD2 scanner for VW and Audi can be a challenge.

 Why is a check engine light in my VW on?

-Car uses a Check engine light to warn you that something is not working properly.
-Problems are usually related to fuel injection and ignition system, or emission control systems.
+The car uses a Check engine light to warn you that something is not working properly.
+Problems are usually related to fuel injection and ignition system or emission control systems.

 Can I drive my VW with a Check engine light on?

-So, if your VW runs rough, misfires or emits black, white or blue smoke from exhaust, you should not drive it.
+So, if your VW runs rough, misfires, or emits black, white, or blue smoke from the exhaust, you should not drive it.

 What does a flashing Check Engine light on my VW mean?